|

 Pros & Cons

 Medium peels are great to treat extremely uneven skin tones or moderate sun damage.
-In addition, they can target deep wrinkles or scarring leftover from acne.
+In addition, they can target deep wrinkles or acne scarring.

 However, there will be a recovery period, and you may need to avoid the sun at all costs during this time.